-Accounts Receivable consist of amounts for interest, fines, and penalties due on debt from loans and nonfederal funds owed to the FMS Trust Fund country accounts that are in litigation at Department of Justice or collection status at DFAS.
+Accounts Receivable consist of amounts for interest, fines, and penalties due on debt from loans and nonfederal funds owed to the FMS Trust Fund country accounts that are in litigation at Department of Justice or collection status at Defense Finance Accounting Service.
 Some portion of these uncollected funds may be payable to the FMS Administrative Surcharge account, but are not discernable prior to collection.

-Nonfederal Other Assets consist primarily of advances paid to contractors for undelivered defense articles and services intended for future delivery to the FMS customer.
+Intragovernmental and Nonfederal other Assets consist primarily of advances paid for undelivered defense articles and services intended for future delivery to the FMS customer.